bvcx/text_gif/README.md

 For the project to work, you need to export these environment variables with appropriate values.

+To run the app, open a terminal, navigate to the directory, export these environment variables, and run:

+`> bundle exec ruby app.rb`

+The server will listen on localhost:4567 by default.

 I had not used Sinatra, Twilio, Giphy, or Heroku prior to doing this project.
 They all seem very minimalist, so I think I'm using them correctly, but without feedback my code may not be idiomatic.

 I originally started this project during the summer of 2016, but decided not to actually apply until winter of 2017 (hence the long pause in commit history).